south-lacrosse/www-dev/docs/development-help.md

 #### Possible Rsync Issues On Windows Cygwin

 When running `rsync` you may get `error in rsync protocol data stream (code 12)`.
-One cause of this is when the version of `ssh` (which it uses to communicate with the server) doesn't match what `rsync` needs.
-If this is the case the fix is to make sure the cygwin `ssh` is higher up the path than the Windows version, so do something like `set PATH=C:\local\cygwin64\bin;%PATH%`.
+One cause of this is when the version of `ssh` (which it uses to communicate with the server) doesn't match what `rsync` needs, usually when the Windows version is used instead of the `cygwin` one.
+If this is the case the fix is to add `‐e path\to\ssh.exe` to the `rsync` command, or make sure the cygwin `ssh` is higher up the path than the Windows version, so do something like `set PATH=C:\local\cygwin64\bin;%PATH%`.

 If you are using SSH keys you will need to make them available in cygwin.
 The easiest way is to set your cygwin home directory to be the your Windows home (`%HOME%`, or `C:\Users\{user}`).
 To do that edit `/etc/nsswitch.conf` and add: